MoonPoet/xaprb-src/content/blog/you-guys.md

 ### Objection: But Everyone Else Is Doing It Too

-By "everyone" do you mean everyone in a male-dominated industry like technology?
+By "everyone," do you mean everyone in a male-dominated industry like technology?

 Everyone isn't doing it, and it's not just women who object and are trying to change.
 Tons of guys are making the effort to do better, too.